COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Method

-To evaluate the quality of these predictions, we compare them with the intrinsic physical parameters in the simulation data or to the results of SED fitting (e.g., LePhare) in the observational data, depending on the dataset.
-These reference values are denoted as $X_{ref}$ for the physical parameters and $z_{ref}$ for redshift.
+To evaluate the quality of these predictions, we compare them with the intrinsic physical parameters in the simulation data or with the results of SED fitting (e.g., LePhare) in the observational data, as well as with the ${\rm age}_{\rm mw}$ derived independently.
+To avoid biases in the sSFR prediction, we divided the predicted SFR by the predicted stellar mass, so the sSFR is not predicted directly.
+These reference values are denoted as $\theta_\mathrm{ref}$ for the physical parameters and $z_\mathrm{ref}$ for redshift.
 It should be noted that although we predict the redshift, for binning purposes, we use the true redshift in the simulation data, and the photometric or spectroscopic redshift for galaxies where available.